Trent1900/Trent1900.github.io/_posts/2023-08-06-dropdown-manual.md

 - And the result will looks like this:
 - ![result](https://typeofnan.dev/dfde5d8cfef5dd13108a3a1010f5ed38/menu.gif)

-<p style="color:red"> Before diving into the task at hand, it is essential to establish the data type we are working with.
+<p> Before diving into the task at hand, it is essential to establish the data type we are working with.
 Think about a scenario where we aim to display an image using a URL stored within the data.
 Without prior knowledge of the data structure, attempting to achieve this task would be impossible.
 Therefore, defining the data type is a fundamental prerequisite.</p>
 - this is to say that: generics in ts does not help with this case that much. for data looks like :